kodelit/PlistMapper/README.md

 	and mind map file to visualise:

+	- whole tree of selected template
-	- whole inheritance tree of selected template
+	- inheritance tree of selected template (simplified with only templates names)

+	**If this argument is not defined there will be descriptions generated for every known template, but without mind maps.**

-	> check argumetnts of scheme `XcodeTemplateAncestorsMapping` for example
+	Check argumetnts of scheme `XcodeTemplateAncestorsMapping` for example

+---

 There are several schemes in xcode project, which are providing example of using arguments of the script in section `Run/Arguments` of the scheme settings